 Gaia prompts her Titan son Cronus to smite his father, arming him with the familiar scythe of Time.
 Unbeknownst to me, but fortunate coincidence, Cronus, according to the mythologist Robert Graves, “grasp[ed] his genitals with the left hand (which has ever since been the hand off ill-omen”.
 This merciless act produced the vengeful Furies and from the severed penis, when thrown into the whirling ocean, the eternal Aphrodite.

 The story is stunning in its primal psychological symbolism; incomprehensible yet visceral.
 At least I felt so, hence this drawing.

-This image is a bit confusing to me.
-It was identified as Saturn Devouring his Son (ca.1501).
+That said, this image is a bit confusing to me.
+When first stumbled upon, source being unremembered, it was identified as Saturn Devouring his Son (ca.1501).
 I think that is off, Cronus/Saturn would eventually devours his Olympian young (as magnificently represented by Rubens), perhaps the artist was confused as I haven’t stumbled upon Zeus/Jupiter castrating Cronus/Saturn.
 I believe this image simply illustrates Cronus castrating Uranus with the prophetic image of Aphrodite in the background.
 The bloody child-devouring a cinematic bit of excess to gets one’s attention-if severed genitals weren’t enough.
 It is perplexing that the castrated figure is wielding the Cronus’ scythe of Time.
 Whatever, its a grand image.